cander/dotfiles/README.md

 # WTF?

 These are my dot/config files.
-I put them under Mercurial years ago, but never use hg for a distribution scheme because at the time I was working at a Subversion shop.
+I put them under Mercurial years ago, but never used hg for a distribution scheme because at the time I was working at a Subversion shop.
 In part because of that and part because of laziness, these files have been rotting.
 No longer.
 I'll start hacking on them, cleaning them, adding to them, and fixing various bugs.